Skip to Content

 • Make sure you know all the dangerous poisonous foods for your German Shepherd.

 • Ensure your GSD keeps to its usual diet.
-Don’t feed any human leftovers that your dog may not be used to.
+Don’t feed any human leftovers your dog may not be used to.

 • Transition food gradually if you wish to switch your dog’s usual diet.